Fundamentals of Optimal Control Theory

 Specification of controlled education, way of implementation and compensation for absences

-Attendance at lectures is recommended, attendance at seminars is checked.
+Attendance at lectures is recommended, attendance at seminars is obligatory and checked.
 Lessons are planned according to the week schedules.
 Absence from seminars may be compensated for by the agreement with the teacher.

 Type of course unit